 (ix) Accidental Death and Dismemberment for Occupational Accident Coverage shall apply as per Article 28

-(x) One percent (1%) plus an additional amount of fifty dollars ($50.00) per pay period in lieu of Article 28 - Health Plan Benefits.
+(x) Two percent (2%) plus an additional amount of fifty dollars ($50.00) per pay period in lieu of Article 28 - Health Plan Benefits.
 This amount shall be paid on each pay period.
 For a Wage Service Employee who is regularly scheduled to work less than the normal full annual hours of work, the $50.00 per pay period in lieu of benefits shall be prorated based on the number of hours worked.
 Such prorated amounts shall be paid on each pay period.
-Effective January 1, 2018 the percentage shall be increased from 1% to 2%.

 (xi) Article 31 – Special Leave